svpino/twitter/README.md

 ## Mathematics

 * [Math is hard, but you shouldn't be scared](https://twitter.com/svpino/status/1343542479845531650?s=20).
 I told everyone that I didn't care. _"Screw math!
 I've never been great with it, so I'm not starting with machine learning to fail at the end."_ That was many years ago.
 Math is still hard, but I don't think you should be scared at all.
 Here is why.

+* [Math resources for machine learning](https://twitter.com/svpino/status/1381478444773609475?s=20).
+If you are looking to get a background in math before starting with machine learning, here is all the material you need covering the following topics: _Probabilities & Statistics_, _Linear Algebra_, and _Multivariate Calculus_.
+More than enough to get started.

 ## Machine Learning Techniques